 This one shall be called woman.**

-Woman, female, one with a
+Woman, female, one with a womb.

-womb.
 Not just of body, of spirit.

-Was this what Saint Rose proclaimed,
+Was this what Saint Rose proclaims, cupping the rose?

-cupping the rose?
 Time will tell.
-But there's a
+But there's a bond in the carrying,

-she's one who would know.
-Know far better than
+shared breath, DNA.
+So she's one who would know.

-Shakespeare she would, just whats in a Rose.***
+just what's in a Rose.***

 *This Hanukkah poem is approximate here, as remembered, from a little homespun book of Hanukkah poems found that year in a now closed bookshop (Mama Bear's, Oakland, CA).
 Never have been able to find that lovely poem again, or its author.
 If anyone's in the know, would sure welcome hearing from you.